We just got back from a 3 week trip to Oregon. Friends moved there 10 years ago and invited us to visit.

 We felt like we saw everything and then some.

 We arrived on July 2nd.
 On the 4th we celebrated Independence Day with their in-laws, in a sunshine and flower-filled garden, eating delicious home-grilled foods and catching up on ‘life.’

 The evening of the 4th was spent down by the river-side at the Blues Fest, listening to live music (including the amazing Canned Heat), eating felafel and watching the fireworks exploding high into the night sky.
 The atmosphere was electric and joyful.

-*Please enjoy my images from oregon.
+*Please enjoy my images from Oregon, available as prints here PHOTOS.
 Post continues below.

 The following days saw us visiting (in no particular order, as the magic melded into one perfect discovery of all things Oregon):

 - Petroglyphs in Washington State at Horsethief Butte

 - Art (including crazy, wonderful chess sets) at the Maryhill Museum of Art